Sam Walters (director)

-Sam Walters MBE (born 11 October 1939) is a British theatre director who retired in 2014 as artistic director of the Orange Tree Theatre in Richmond, London.
+Sam Walters (born 11 October 1939) is a British theatre director who retired in 2014 as artistic director of the Orange Tree Theatre in Richmond, London.
 He has also directed in the West End and at Ipswich, Canterbury and Greenwich, as well as at LAMDA, RADA and Webber Douglas.
 After 42 years Walters, the United Kingdom's longest-serving artistic director, and his wife and associate director, Auriol Smith, stepped down from their posts at the Orange Tree Theatre in June 2014.

 Career

 Early years

 Sam Walters was educated at Felsted School and while there, in 1957, he won the Public Schools Debating Association public speaking competition.
 He also captained the Essex Young Amateurs cricket team.
 He then took a degree at Merton College, Oxford (1959–62), where he was president of the Experimental Theatre Club.
 He trained as an actor at LAMDA (1962–64) turning to directing with the formation of the Worcester Repertory Company in 1967.